Asmae El Moudir: Biography

-After making a number of short films, El Moudir directed The Mother of All Lies (Le mensonge originel), her first feature film.
+After making a number of short films, El Moudir directed The Mother of All Lies, her first feature film.
 The next year, she directed The Postcard, her first documentary feature film.

 She has directed documentaries for SNRT, Al Jazeera Documentary, BBC and Al Araby TV.
 She has won important national and international awards which have been screened in Festivals worldwide and presented on co-production markets.

 In 2022, she was part of Netflix Equity Fund with Four Female Arab Filmmakers.